code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-17-jsf-primefaces-spring-security-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

 The Spring Security framework is packed with out-of-the-box features that allow you to secure your JSF web application.
-All that is needed is a bit of configuration in order to setup authentication and authorization of users accessing our PrimeFaces example.
+All that is needed is a bit of configuration in order to set up authentication and authorization of users accessing our PrimeFaces example.

 Let me know if you found the tutorial helpful.